Nikita Goylo

-Nikita Sergeyevich Goylo (Никита Сергеевич Гойло; born 10 August 1998) is a Russian football player who plays as a goalkeeper for Zenit-2 Saint Petersburg.
+Nikita Sergeyevich Goylo (Никита Сергеевич Гойло; born 10 August 1998) is a Russian football player who plays as a goalkeeper for Vitebsk on loan from Zenit Saint Petersburg.

 Club career

 He made his debut in the Russian Football National League for Zenit-2 Saint Petersburg on 17 July 2018 in a game against Tambov.

 On 4 February 2022, Goylo joined Russian Premier League club Nizhny Novgorod on loan.
 He made his RPL debut for Nizhny Novgorod on 2 May 2022 against Arsenal Tula and saved a penalty kick on his debut in a 2–2 draw.

 On 11 May 2023, Zenit announced that Goylo will return to the club for the 2023–24 season and the contract with him was extended until June 2027.

 On 25 July 2023, Goylo joined Sochi on loan until the end of the 2023–24 season.

 On 20 August 2024, Goylo moved on a new loan to Dynamo Makhachkala.
 On 12 January 2025, the loan was terminated early, Goylo was the third goalkeeper and made only two Russian Cup bench appearances for Dynamo Makhachkala during the loan.